ECE444-2020Fall/project1-plateup-group5-pyromaniacs/README.md

 ### Privacy Policy

-> There is no privacy for your data in this beta application.
+> There is no guaranteed privacy for your data in this beta application.
 We will do our best to safeguard your data and follow security practices (we never store/get access to your password, all passwords are salted and hashed), but consider any information you input public information.
 We will also have the right to send you a welcome email after you sign up!

 ## Development